YuxiangLiu-lyx/BlueBike/README.md

   - Temporal factors (time of day, day of week, holidays)
   - External conditions (historical weather data)

-- **Generate a City-Wide Demand Heatmap for Strategic Network Planning**: Moving beyond forecasting for existing stations, our second objective is to build a spatial prediction model to estimate potential bike demand across the entire Boston/Cambridge area.
-This will allow us to identify optimal locations for network expansion and consolidation.
+- **Generate a City-Wide Demand Heatmap for Strategic Network Planning**: Beyond forecasting for existing stations, the second aim is to formulate a spatial prediction model to estimate potential bike demand across the Boston/Cambridge area as a whole.
+This would be then used to locate strategically appropriate sites for the expansion and/or consolidation of the network.
-  - **Prediction Target**: The potential number of bike departures per hour within a given geographical grid cell (e.g., 100m x 100m).
+  - **Prediction Target**: The potential number of bike departures within a given hour from a particular geographical grid cell—for instance, a 100m x 100m cell.
-  - **Feature Engineering**: To predict demand in areas without existing stations, we will create a rich geospatial feature set for each grid cell, including:
+  - **Feature Engineering**: For the purpose of predicting demand at locations without previously existing stations, a rich geospatial feature set will be constructed at the level of the grid cell, which will include:
-    - Proximity to public transit hubs (subway, bus stops)
+    - The proximity to public transit interchange points, e.g., subway and bus stops
-    - Density of points-of-interest (e.g., restaurants, offices, parks)
+    - Density of points of interest, e.g., restaurants, offices, and parks
-    - Local demographic data (e.g., population density)
+    - Local demographic features, e.g., population density
-    - Characteristics of the local bike network (e.g., availability of protected bike lanes)
+    - Local bike network characteristic features, e.g., the presence of protected bike lanes
-  - **Expected Outcome**: The model's output will be a city-wide demand heatmap, visually highlighting untapped "hotspots" (ideal locations for new stations) and demand "coldspots" (where existing stations may be underutilized and could be considered for relocation or removal).
+  - **Expected Outcome**: The model output will be a complete city demand heatmap, highlighting untapped "hotspots" (potentially ideal locations for new stations) and demand "coldspots" (where existing stations may be underutilized and could be considered for relocation or removal).

 - **Propose Novel Operational Strategies** (if time permitted): As a secondary objective, we will explore how the model could inform new strategies, such as implementing dynamic pricing during off-peak hours or offering user incentives to help redistribute bikes from over-supplied to under-supplied stations.

 ## 3. Data Collection Strategy

-This project will utilize two primary data sources: Bluebikes' official ridership data and historical weather data for the Boston area.
+This project will utilize three primary data sources: Bluebikes' official ridership data, historical weather data, and various geospatial datasets describing the Boston area.

 ### Bluebikes Ridership Data